-Lesson 5 August 3rd

-TOPIC POLITICS & WAR: CLAUSEWITZ VS. MOLTKE

-GUEST FACULTY GEN (Ret.)
-Stanley McChrystal

-PURPOSE Reflect upon the correct relationship between military operations and high politics (or policy) in order to decide whether you believe that Clausewitz or Moltke had it right.
+Lesson 5 August 2nd TOPIC POLITICS & WAR: CLAUSEWITZ VS. MOLTKE PURPOSE Reflect upon the correct relationship between military operations and high politics (or policy) in order to decide whether you believe that Clausewitz or Moltke had it right.
 OBJECTIVES How much can and should a political leader intervene in military operations?
-1. Understand Clausewitz's views on the relationship between politics (policy) and military operations at every level.
+Understand Clausewitz's views on the relationship between politics (policy) and military operations at every level.
 Are his views coherent or contradictory?
-2. Evaluate Moltke's portrayal of Clausewitz's views (consider both the Moltke reading and the footnote in On War noted below).
+Evaluate Moltke's portrayal of Clausewitz's views (consider both the Moltke reading and the footnote in On War noted below).
 Did Moltke get it right?
-3. Why was this dispute of such moment to Moltke?
+Why was this dispute of such moment to Moltke?
 (Look to the Craig reading for this.)
-4. Was Moltke wrong, or had Clausewitz simply failed to foresee the kind of challenge Moltke faced?
-5. What does it mean to have a "system of war" or "war as a system?"
-6. Explore the utility of reading the work of Helmuth von Moltke the Elder through the prism of nonlinearity, complexity, and chaos theory.

-KEY TERMS War as a system
+Was Moltke wrong, or had Clausewitz simply failed to foresee the kind of challenge Moltke faced?
+What does it mean to have a "system of war" or "war as a system?"
+Explore the utility of reading the work of Helmuth von Moltke the Elder through the prism of nonlinearity, complexity, and chaos theory.
+KEY TERMS War as a system READINGS Block I: Clausewitz on Politics and War • Clausewitz, On War, pp. 61-71 Notes by Clausewitz and his wife regarding the nature of the composition and the manner of its publication.

-READINGS Morning: General McChrvstal For our speaker and week two lesson on US unconventional war: Stanley McChrystal, My Share of the Task, pp. 89-263 Students should begin this reading, focusing on the narrative of the creation of the Joint Special Operations Task Force and reflecting on how the principles embodied in that organization reflect the theories and history articulated in other lessons.

-Block I: Clausewitz on Politics and War

-• Clausewitz, On War, pp. 61-71

-Notes by Clausewitz and his wife regarding the nature of the composition and the manner of its publication.
 This is extremely important front-matter.
 You need to understand how On War took the final form that it did and what aspects of it best reflected Clausewitz's most advanced thinking.
 Re-read Clausewitz, On War, pp. 75-99 (Book I, Chs.
 1 and 2) Seriously, re-read them.
 There is no amount of re-reading of On War that will cease to be of interest.
 Clausewitz, On War, pp. 605-10 (Book VIII, Ch.
-6, Part B) and

-• Clausewitz, On War , pp. 605-10 (Book VIII, Cn.
 6, Part B) and especially see the note on p.
-608

-• This is short and vital-especially the footnote.
+608 This is short and vital-especially the footnote.
 We say again: READ THE FOOTNOTE!
-Block II: Moltke and Clausewitz Clausewitz, Carl von Clausewitz: Two Letters on Strategy, pp. 1-21 (a portion of Clausewitz's letter to Roeder, December 22, 1827) This is an obscure, rarely discussed exposition of Clausewitz's thoughts, particularly relating to the topic of this lesson.
+Block II: Moltke and Clausewitz Clausewitz, Carl von Clausewitz: Two Letters on Strategy, pp. 1-21 (a portion of Clausewitz's letter to Roeder, December 22, 1827)

+this lesson.
 Your understanding of the Clausewitzian understanding of the relationship between war and politics (and therefore of that question itself) is apt to be partial if you do not read this letter.

-Gordon A. Craig, The Politics of the Prussian Army, 1640-1945, pp. 180-216 An important brief overview of the history in question Hajo Holborn, "The Prusso-German School: Moltke and the Rise of the General Staff," in Makers of Modern Strategy, pp. 281-95 This is a brief and brilliant essay on a phenomenally complex personality.
+- Gordon A. Craig, The Politics of the Prussian Army, 1640-1945, pp. 180-216 - o An important brief overview of the history in question - Hajo Holborn, "The Prusso-German School: Moltke and the Rise of the General Staff," in Makers of Modern Strategy, pp. 281-95 - This is a brief and brilliant essay on a phenomenally complex personality.
 The interplay between Moltke and Clausewitz requires careful examination.
 Reflect on the ways in which Moltke is a true Clausewitzian-and the ways in which he clearly is not.
-The following short excerpt from Moltke's writings may help clarify.
-Helmuth von Moltke, "War and Politics," in Moltke on the Art of War: Selected Writings , ed.
-Daniel J. Hughes, pp. 35-36 • von Moltke, "On Strategy, 1871," in Moltke on the Art of War , pp. 44-47 Gunther Rothenberg, "Moltke, Schlieffen, and the Doctrine of Strategic Envelopment," in Makers of Modern Strategy, pp. 296- 310 (we will revisit the remainder of the article in the next lesson) LESSON PLAN Incorporate Books I, II, and VIII as well as the notes and letters into your answers.
-1. War and its purpose. a.
-Once set, is a war's aim fixed?
-If so, why?
-If not, why not? b.
-What is the relationship between a war's aim and the means used to achieve that aim? c.
-What is the relationship between policy and military action at each level of war?
-Between the political and the military. a.
-How are the roles of the political and military leaders differentiated, if at all?
-3. Theory and practice.
+The following short excerpt from Moltke's writings may help clarify. - Helmuth von Moltke, "War and Politics," in Moltke on the Art of War: Selected Writings, ed.
+Daniel J. Hughes, pp. 35-36 - von Moltke, "On Strategy, 1871," in Moltke on the Art of War, pp. 44-47 - Gunther Rothenberg, "Moltke, Schlieffen, and the Doctrine of Strategic Envelopment," in Makers of Modern Strategy, pp. 296-310 (we will revisit the remainder of the article in the next lesson)